BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/classes_vs_functions.md

 # Functions, Pros and Cons

-Functional components are a shorthand way of setting up a react componentn, and can be as simple as writing a function that returns a JSX element.
+Functional components are a shorthand way of setting up a react component.

 Pros: